 3.4.
-Medical conditions
+Medical Conditions

 3.4.1.
 All academies will make arrangements to support children with medical conditions.
 Individual healthcare plans will specify the type and level of support required to meet the medical needs of such children.
 If a child has a medical condition and SEN, their provision will be planned and delivered in a coordinated way with the healthcare plan.
-Policy on website.
+Supporting Children with Medical Needs policy.